top of page

 There are dog waste bags located on the side of the billboard.
 However, there was dog poop everywhere around the billboard.

-The parking lot and shelter house areas were not as quiet as they could be.
+The parking lot and picnic shelter house areas were not as quiet as they could be.
 Cross Mound Park sits next to quite a few houses.
 A teenager flying through the parking lot on a Briggs and Stratton go-kart.
 Not paying a bit of attention to the small child that was there playing ball with his dad.
-By the way the teenager acted this was a regular occurrence.
+By the way the teenager acted, this was a regular occurrence.
 Someone could have been hurt, or a vehicle damaged.

 What You Can Expect at Cross Mound Park